olegvorobiov/cfl-ctf-challenge/README.md

 ```
 This command will result in partial failure.
 <details>
-<summary>Find the cause of the issue</summary>
+<summary>Free Hint</summary>
-Navigate to Notifications => Risk Reports to see related errors
+Navigate to Notifications => Risk Reports to see Admission Control related errors
 </details>

 * Ensure the workloads are being deployed successfully